jvanderl/flogo-components/trigger/slack/README.md

 Triggers are configured via the triggers.json of your application.
 The following are some example configuration of the TCM Trigger.

 ### Start a flow
 Configure the Trigger to start "testFlow".
 So in this case any message received on channel "flogo" will start "testFlow".
+Skip messages coming from bots.

 ```json
 {